Cook Like Czechs

 Instructions

-- First, cook the brine: In a pot, combine water, sugar, salt, bay leaves, allspice, and black pepper.
-Bring to a boil, lower the heat and simmer for about three minutes, until everything comes together.
-Remove from the heat and let the hot vinegar mixture cool almost wholly; the brine may be lukewarm but not hot.
+• First, cook the brine: In a pot, combine 2 cups water, 2 cups white vinegar, 2 Tablespoons granulated sugar, ½ teaspoon salt, 4 bay leaves, ½ teaspoon allspices, and ½ teaspoon black pepercorn.
+Bring the mixture to a boil, then lower the heat and simmer for about three minutes, allowing the flavors to meld.
+Remove from heat and let the vinegar mixture cool until it is lukewarm but not hot.

-- In the meantime, start preparing the sausages.
+• In the meantime, start preparing 5 short sausages.
 Peel off a thin layer of the casing and cut them lengthwise, but do not finish the cut.
 The sausages should open up enough to insert the onion rings and peppercorns into the cut.

-- Carefully open the sausages.
-Insert a piece of hot pepper and onion rings into the cut.
+• Carefully open the sausages.
+Insert a piece of chili pepper and onion rings into the cut.

-- Prepare a two-quart glass bottle (2 liters), such as a jar with a screw cap or clip-on lid.
-Wash the jar properly with hot water and dry it.
+• Prepare a two-quart (2 liter) glass jar with a screw cap or clip-on lid.
+Wash the jar thoroughly with hot water and dry it completely.

-- Place onions in the bottom of the jar, then start putting the filled sausages on them.
-Gradually pour the brine over sausages and add some onions between each layer.
-Stuff the sausages into the jar to avoid unnecessary gaps in-between.
+• Place onions at the bottom of the jar, then add a layer of filled sausages on top.
+Gradually pour the brine over the sausages, adding some onions between each layer.
+Pack the sausages tightly to avoid unnecessary gaps.

-- Cover the top with the rest of the onions and pour in the brine to submerge the sausages, including the onions.
+• Cover the top layer with the remaining onions and pour in the brine to fully submerge the sausages and onions.

-- Close the jar with a lid and put it in a fridge to mature.
+• Close the jar with a lid and put it in a fridge to cure.
 Let the pickled sausages sit in the refrigerator for at least a week, preferably two, before you dig in.

 Notes